secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 ### [Pizzatime](https://pizzatime.xyz/)

 #### When to use Pizzatime
-Pizzatime will be utilized for larger, virtual owned events that will host mid to executive-level registrants.
+Pizzatime will be utilized for larger, virtual-owned events that will host mid to executive-level registrants.
 Cost per person to be between $20-$40.

+It is important to note that Pizzatime will be utilized for _pre-event meal credit distribution_.

 #### Order Link Sharing

 It is important to note that there is no limit on link sharing when utilizing the Pizzatime platform.
 Meaning, once registrants receive the link to place their order, **they can share it with non-registrants** who can then redeem it for a meal.

-It is important to note that Pizzatime will be utilzed for _pre-event meal credit distribution_.

 #### Pizzatime Training